edm1922/mental-health-support/AUTHENTICATION_FIX.md

-# Authentication Fix for Mental Health Support App
+# Authentication Fix for Healmate App

-This document provides instructions on how to fix authentication issues in the Mental Health Support application, particularly related to the mismatch between UUID and bigint ID types.
+This document provides instructions on how to fix authentication issues in the Healmate application, particularly related to the mismatch between UUID and bigint ID types.

 ## Problem Description